materia-dex/materiadex-com/src/pages/docs/materia/02-core-concepts/04-oracles.md

 # Introduction

-Materia extend Uniswap core so, price oracle are implemented too and available for all the Materia Community.
+Materia extends Uniswap core, so price oracles are implemented too and available for all of the Materia Community.

 A price oracle is any tool used to view price information about a given asset.
 When you look at stock prices on your phone, you are using your phone as a price oracle.
 Similarly, the app on your phone relies on devices to retrieve price information - likely several, which are aggregated and then displayed to you, the end-user.
 These are price oracles as well.